wilhelmshen/passless/README.rst

                     #
                     #adblk /PATH/TO/AD/BLOCK.conf

-                    # Connect directly to the server, if the connection
-                    # fails, auto switch to the bridge server specified
+                    # If the direct connection fails, use the forwarding
-                    # by the "via" configuration for transmission.
-                    # The default is "yes".
+                    # server instead.
+The default is "yes".
                     #
                     #auto_switch yes

                     # Deny access to the local ip, the default is "yes"
+                    # If you want a Bastion Host for local services, this
+                    # option must be setted to "no".
                     #
                     #global_only yes